snowboard Nose and Tail shapes

 A pointy tail gives you a bit more precision, like the surfboards fins, as does the swallow tail.

 Stay away from Asymmetrical tails if you are focusing on olies and manuals, they can throw you of balance.
 The better / stronger you ride, the less of a problem this is.
-Anyway, you usually find asymmetrical tails in asymmetrical snowboards and those are usually all-mountain / freeride boards.
+You'll find asymmetrical tails in most asymmetrical snowboards but you may find it in any other type of snowboard too, the snowboard brands have been cutting the noses and tails in different shapes because it looks ...well, different, and cool.